olebole/irafdoc/doc/astutil.rvcorrect.rst

   and magnitude of the solar motion relative to some standard of rest, and the observed radial velocity.
 In all cases years between 0 and 99 are treated as 20th century years.
-The observatory for the observations defaults to that specified by the environment variable <tt>"observatory"</tt> if defined or that set for the task <b>observatory</b>.
+The observatory for the observations defaults to that specified by the environment variable <span style="font-family: monospace;">"observatory"</span> if defined or that set for the task <b>observatory</b>.
 If the input consists of images the observatory is defined by the OBSERVAT image header parameter if present.
 See <b>ovservatory</b> for additional information.
 The solar